Donald Trump’s Base Furious Over Broken Afghanistan Campaign Promises

 But like his predecessor, Trump’s campaign rhetoric does not appear to be a motivating factor behind his deeds.
 Trump’s plan for Afghanistan is to increase military presence so that the United States can “win” the war against “terrorists.”
 There is no timetable for this victory or even a clear rationale for what that victory will look like.
 Instead, many on both the right and left, including some of Trump’s most ardent supporters, have noted that we are getting rhetoric that seems more like justification for a permanent military occupation.

-Right wing media outlet Breitbart, one of Trump’s most dependable media sources of support through his campaign, are not happy at all with what they see as Trump’s continuation of a wasteful and expensive military policy in Afghanistan, describing it as a “flip-flop” that “reverses course.”
+Right wing media outlet Breitbart, one of Trump’s most dependable media sources of support through his campaign, is not happy at all with what they see as Trump’s continuation of a wasteful and expensive military policy in Afghanistan, describing it as a “flip-flop” that “reverses course.”
 Already angered over the removal of Steve Bannon from the Trump administration, Breitbart’s readers could see the Afghanistan move as just another piece of evidence that the dream that was the Trump presidency is turning to dust.
 Breitbart has started referring to Trump’s National Security Advisor H.R.
 McMaster as “President McMaster,” an allusion to the idea that the neoconservatives have fully wrested control of the White House away from elements within the administration who aren’t as keen on endless war.

-Right wing commentator Mike Cernovich has also been expressing his disapproval of Trump’s plans for Afghanistan, even showing a picture of Jared Kushner captioned “General Jared” in one tweet.
+Right wing commentator Mike Cernovich has also expressed his disapproval of Trump’s plans for Afghanistan, even showing a picture of Jared Kushner captioned “General Jared” in one tweet.

 General Jared. pic.twitter.com/8oI9MVULqf